-There may be reasons why in any given instance a particular thing can't happen quite like that, but that was his way of trying to record the various things б MR RIGG: At that time, and currently there is a protocol.
-7 I think you're right, whether it's called protocol or 8 guidance, but I think it's there so that there is 9 a consistent approach.
-We know that junior staff move around very frequently and, therefore, it's important 10 that there's something written that people can follow 11 12 who come onto that unit who may not be familiar with the 13 process.
-That's even more important with paediatric 14 transplantation when there are never a large volume.
-So 15 I think it is important that there is a record there to act as a guidance for those involved.
-16

-17 Q. Yes.
-Can I ask, if one looks at this protocol and you 18 see the history on admission, and one can see how it 19 applies to the junior doctors and the nurses, even, who would be involved in preparing the child prior to the 20 21 surgery.
-And then if one looks down at the bottom, 22 there is an intraoperative fluid, so it does go on to 23 address matters that happen during the course of the 24 surgery.

-Dr Savage has given -- Dr Haynes has given his
+- that he thinks in a typical surgery or preparation for - 2 surgery ought to happen.
+Is that kind of document -- - 3 maybe not exactly that, but is that is kind of document - 4 something that you are familiar with from your own - 5 practice?
+As at that time? - 6 MR RIGG: At that time, and currently there is a protocol. - 7 I think you're right, whether it's called protocol or - guidance, but I think it's there so that there is - 9 a consistent approach.
+We know that junior staff move - 10 around very frequently and, therefore, it's important - 11 that there's something written that people can follow - 12 who come onto that unit who may not be familiar with the - 13 process.
+That's even more important with paediatric - transplantation when there are never a large volume.
+So - 15 I think it is important that there is a record there to - 16 act as a guidance for those involved. - 17 Q. Yes.
+Can I ask, if one looks at this protocol and you - see the history on admission, and one can see how it - applies to the junior doctors and the nurses, even, who - 20 would be involved in preparing the child prior to the - 21 surgery.
+And then if one looks down at the bottom, - 22 there is an intraoperative fluid, so it does go on to - 23 address matters that happen during the course of the - surgery. - 25 Dr Savage has given -- Dr Haynes has given his

-evidence as to how relevant he felt this guidance might have been to the anaesthetist.
-From the surgeon's point of view, how relevant is guidance of this nature?
-If we go over the page -- perhaps we can put the two pages side by side.
-53 as well.

-There we are.

-7 MR RIGG: I think it's fair to say that this protocol in 8 common with the protocol that I've worked with over the 9 years doesn't actually cover what we as surgeons would do during the operation.
-It gives a guidance as to what 10 information is required in the clerking of the patient 11 and their families, so we know what needs to be recorded 12 in terms of the history and examination.
-It says very 13 14 clearly what investigations need to be done.

-15 Often it will be different anaesthetists who are involved with the renal transplant procedure.
-Sometimes 16 17 it may be an anaesthetist who is very familiar and knows 18 this by heart and, therefore, doesn't need reference to 19 it.
-Other times it may be somebody who's doing the procedure for the first or second time who needs 20 21 a reminder.
-And the immunosuppression, again, there was a standard prescription written up for the child after 22 23 the operation.

-24 So this is familiar.
-I mean, it's a short protocol, 25 but I think at that time that was entirely appropriate
+- evidence as to how relevant he felt this guidance might - have been to the anaesthetist.
+From the surgeon's point - 3 of view, how relevant is quidance of this nature?
+If we - 4 go over the page -- perhaps we can put the two pages - 5 side by side.
+53 as well. - 6 There we are. - 7 MR RIGG: I think it's fair to say that this protocol in - 8 common with the protocol that I've worked with over the - 9 years doesn't actually cover what we as surgeons would - 10 do during the operation.
+It gives a guidance as to what - information is required in the clerking of the patient - 12 and their families, so we know what needs to be recorded - in terms of the history and examination.
+It says very - 14 clearly what investigations need to be done. - 15 Often it will be different anaesthetists who are - involved with the renal transplant procedure.
+Sometimes - 17 it may be an anaesthetist who is very familiar and knows - this by heart and, therefore, doesn't need reference to - 19 it.
+Other times it may be somebody who's doing the - 20 procedure for the first or second time who needs - 21 a reminder.
+And the immunosuppression, again, there was - 22 a standard prescription written up for the child after - the operation. - 24 So this is familiar.
+I mean, it's a short protocol, - 25 but I think at that time that was entirely appropriate